michelcrypt4d4mus/clown_sort/README.md

 # Get help
 sort_screenshots -h

-# Dry run with default cryptocurrency sort rules (dry runs don't actually move anything, they just show you what)
+# Dry run with default cryptocurrency sort rules (dry runs don't actually move anything,
+# they just show you what will happen if you run again with the --execute flag)
 sort_screenshots

 # Execute default cryptocurrency sort rules against ~/Pictures/Screenshots